jerryshen1216/ORA_Project_RL_PM/README.md

 # Reinforcement learning in preventive maintenance policy
 Our final project contains two ways to solve this problem, one is reinforcement learning and the other one is robust optimization.
 To introduce clearly, we will split our tutorial into two parts.

+The other one part can see at below link:
+Robust obtimization in preventive maintenance policy
 ## Table of content
 - Introducing Markov decision process
 - Q-learning